dreamportdev/Osdev-Notes/Build_Process/README.md

 This section may expand to include other build systems (meson, cmake) soon.

 ## Quick Addendum: Easily Generating a Bootable ISO
+There are more details to this, however most bootloaders will provide a tool that lets you create a bootable iso, with the kernel, the bootloader itself and any other files you might want.
+For grub this is `grub-mkrescue` and limine provides `limine-install` for version 2.x or `limine-desploy` for version 3.x.

 - Depends on bootloader, assume grub for now (grub-mkrescue).
 Also make reference to limine-install.
 - Talk about xorisso.
 - Maybe a separate file on the different boot protocols? how they differ, whats required to support them, and how to generate an iso using their tools.